AJGreaves/familyhub/testing.md

 7. **2nd carousel on home page refusing to display**
 - This bug took hours to track down as I originally blamed it on a cursor problem with MongoDB.
 Of course now I am writing my bug report with the one right above it I realise now how obvious it was!!
 The function above also removed the "active" class from all the slides on the second carousel.
 - To fix this I adjusted my JavaScript function to be more specific to removing all but the first `.active` class from **each** one.

+[EDIT] - I later updated that function to *add* the active class to the first slide of each carousel, rather than remove all but the first one.
+Seemed a more elegent solution, with a few less lines of code.

 8. **Pagination on click events not firing**
 - A simple jQuery on-click event on my pagination links refused to fire.